Sometimes you may be invited for an interview before a decision is made.

 - Generally speaking, interviews for medical and medically-related professions and education are real.

 - Interviews at very competitive universities such as Oxford and Cambridge are also real and will focus heavily on your academic suitability for the course, whilst interviews for applicants who have an unusual background or lack the usual qualifications are generally genuine attempts to assess suitability.

 - In addition courses such as teaching, nursing, midwifery and other vocational courses have interviews or selection days to assess suitability, motivation and even check for issues such as criminal records and/or to guard against fraudulent applications.

-- Interviews for less popular courses, such as chemistry or engineering, at universitites other than the most competitive for these subjects are often the psychological type of interview.
+- Interviews for less popular courses, such as chemistry or engineering, at universities other than the most competitive for these subjects are often the psychological type of interview.

-Remember that an intereview ought be a two-way process and it could be the ideal opportunity for you to find out some answers to some of your questions.
+Remember that an interview ought be a two-way process and it could be the ideal opportunity for you to find out some answers to some of your questions.
 Prepare questions of your own.